 WidgetsApp.debugAllowBannerOverride = false; // remove debug banner for screenshots

-In some cases it is useful to know what device, device type, screen size and locale you are currently testing with.
+In some cases it is useful to know what device, device type, screen size, screen orientation and locale you are currently testing with.
 To obtain this information in your test use:

 final screenshotsEnv = config.screenshotsEnv;

 flutter driver issue.